a-da/interceptoraptor/docs/quickstart.rst

 Given we have Star Wars API use-case (swapi.py) for: 1-Record, 2-Fetch and 3-Replay.

-Our Star Wars API - swapi.py
+We have Our Star Wars API - swapi.py

 .. code-block:: python